Skip to main content

 If any check fails, fix the map before expanding scope.
 Retrofitting evidence later is where teams lose time and create context and chain-of-custody gaps.

-If you want a deeper dive, read How to Build an Internal Payment Audit Trail: Logging Approvals and Changes for Compliance.
+For a deeper look at how to log approvals and change history, read How to Build an Internal Payment Audit Trail: Logging Approvals and Changes for Compliance.

 Your minimum schema should let you reconstruct an adverse decision from trigger to outcome without screenshots, chat history, or memory.
 A good rule is simple: if a field is needed to explain an action to an auditor, regulator, legal reviewer, or internal control owner, make it mandatory.